 Our collaborators at the BCCDC have investigated the association between antibiotics and asthma.
 At the population level, ecological trends were found showing attributable risks (Asthma) associated with reduction in Antibiotics use.

 We plan to use CHILD birth cohort to explore whether similar observational trends can be replicated.
 By using the entire CHILD General Cohort and asthma diagnosis at different ages, we can increase sample size, the period of observation and adjust for covariates and confounders that an ecological study is unable to do by design.

+Preliminary results in a subset of the CHILD study for which 16S rRNA of stool samples was done show an association between gut microbiome diversity and antibiotics use in the first three months of life.
+Further crude associations between antibiotics use and asthma revelead an increased risk.
+Taken together, the findings in CHILD would provide a plausible biological mechanism for the effect of antibiotics on immune-mediated phenotypic outcomes, while also offer the opportunity to test whether temporal trends of antibiotics use are associated with asthma risk.

 2 DATA SOURCE